Sleep & Addiction intersect in all sorts of ways. Good and bad.

 Sleep is one of the rehab process’ main priorities.
 It has to be, for you to enter and stay in recovery!

-What Happens with Sleep During Addiction Treatment
+What Happens with Sleep During an Addiction Treatment Program

 Most rehab programs (including ours) put strong emphasis on a good, peaceful night’s sleep.
 Inpatient rooms use curtains to block light and thicker walls to minimize sound.
 Outpatient programs teach you how to maintain a proper sleep routine.